kyverno/policy-reporter-docs/docs/plugin-system/introduction.md

 ### [GET] V1 Policies API

-The `/v1/policies` API provides a list of Policies.
+The `/v1/policies` API provides a list of policies.
 This could be a list of all policies or a list of all policies which produced a **PolicyReportResult**.

 ```json
 [